homedepot/spingo/README.md

 - Once the deployment is successful the next step is to setup SSL by executing `./setupSSL.sh`
 - Last step is to do a `hda` to send the full configuration up to the Spinnaker deployment
 - Navigate to your new Spinnaker by going to `https://spinnaker.demo.example.com` and replacing `demo.example.com` with whatever domain you entered into the initialization script

+## Contributing

+Check out the [contributing](CONTRIBUTING.md) readme for information on how to contribute to the project.

+## License

+This project is released under the Apache2 free software license.
+More information can be found in the [LICENSE](LICENSE) file.